Classification of hyperbolic Dehn fillings I: Quantification I

 \section{Quantification I}

 In Sections \ref{quantaI}-\ref{20121903}, we make Theorem \ref{22050203} more effective.
-First, in this section, we figure out the explicit relationship between two Dehn filling coefficients in \eqref{22041613} and the exponents of the defining equations of $H$ (given in Theorem \ref{22050203}).
+First, in this section, we determine the explicit relationship between two Dehn filling coefficients in \eqref{22041613} and the exponents of the defining equations of $H$ (given in Theorem \ref{22050203}).
 The basic strategy of the proof is similar to the one exhibited in either Lemma \ref{21082802} or \ref{22041320}.